rustsbi/rustsbi/README.md

 Binaries are available for platforms which can be found on [platform support page](https://github.com/luojia65/rustsbi/tree/master/platform).
-This page includes an instruction to write your own RustSBI implementation on production use, and some reference implementations for experiments and reference.
+This page includes an instruction to write your own RustSBI implementation on production use, and some reference implementations for experiments.

 ## Features